Ramnath2544/Rock-Paper-Scissors/README.md

 🚀 How to Play
 Click on the Rock, Paper, or Scissors icons to make your move.

-Alternatively, use the keyboard shortcuts:

-R for Rock

-P for Paper
+💡 Keyboard Shortcuts:

-S for Scissors
+Press R for Rock, P for Paper, S for Scissors

-The computer will randomly select its move.
+Press A for Auto Play, Backspace to Reset

+💾 Score Persistence: Your score is automatically saved and will persist between sessions!

 The result (Win/Loss/Tie) will be displayed, and the score will be updated accordingly.